syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/Editing.md

 ### Begin editing

-SfDataGrid allows you to edit the cell programmatically by calling the [SfDataGrid.BeginEdit](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfdatagrid/Syncfusion.SfDataGrid.Android~Syncfusion.SfDataGrid.SfDataGrid~BeginEdit.html) method.
+The SfDataGrid allows editing the cell programmatically by calling the [SfDataGrid.BeginEdit](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfdatagrid/Syncfusion.SfDataGrid.Android~Syncfusion.SfDataGrid.SfDataGrid~BeginEdit.html) method.
 Calling this method makes that particular cell enter the edit mode after which you can edit the data manually or programmatically.
-The below code example shows how to edit a cell programmatically.
+The following code example shows how to edit a cell programmatically.

 {% highlight c# %}
 this.dataGrid.Loaded += dataGrid_Loaded;